xtdb/xtdb/docs/mvp.md

 The business time is optional and defaults to transaction time, which is taken from the Kafka log.
-CRUX currently writes into the past at a single point, so to overwrite several versions or a range in time, submitting a transaction containing several operations is needed.
+CRUX currently writes into the past at a single point, so to overwrite several versions or a range in time, one is required to submit a transaction containing several operations.
 Eviction works a bit differently, and all versions at or before the provided business time are evicted.

 The hashes are the SHA-1 content hash of the documents.
 CRUX uses an